What are the income requirements?

 We require copies of pages one and two from your prior year Federal 1040 and pages one through three of your prior year Georgia 500.
 For a current year exemption, we need copies of the previous year's income tax returns.
 If you file separately, we will need to see both claimant and spouse’s income tax returns.
 If you are not required to file an income tax return, we request a copy of your social security statement reflecting what you receive from them or copies of bank statements reflecting what income you receive.

 What if I’m over the income limit?

-If you do not qualify for either exemption, you will have to wait until the following year and apply again.
+If you do not qualify for either exemption, re-apply when circumstances change.

 What if the property is in my name and I’m not 62 or 65, but my spouse is?

 Only one person needs to be of age to qualify, but this person must be listed on the deed as an owner to be eligible to apply.

 What is the deadline to apply for these exemptions?